 - (a) If the commission determines that a violation occurred, it shall proceed directly to determine its recommendation of appropriate sanctions.
-The affirmative vote of a majority of the members holding office and qualified to vote shall be required for the determination that a violation has occurred and the recommendation any sanction under this code of ethics.
-The commission may receive additional testimony or statements before considering sanctions, but is not required to do so. - (b) If the commission determines that a violation has occurred, it may recommend the following: - (1) Against a council member or against a board member or city official appointed or confirmed by the council, reprimand, temporary suspension, removal or any other sanction or corrective action within the power of the city council, or recall by the citizens. - (2) Against a city official other than those in (1), that appropriate action be taken, as deemed necessary by the city manager. - (c) In determining its recommendation, the commission shall consider the seriousness of the violation, the importance of deterrence, the impact on public confidence in government, the violations' repeated or isolated nature, the mental state with which the violation was committed, and the prior record of the person complained against.
-The recommendation shall be reduced to writing and transmitted to the supervisory authority and to the person complained against. - (d) If the commission finds that conduct occurred which, if willful, would violate the rules of conduct, but the commission cannot determine that the conduct was a willful violation because of ambiguity as to the meaning of the standard of conduct involved, the commission will recommend no sanction, but will issue a clarifying interpretation to guide future cases. - (e) Nothing in the code of ethics shall change or affect the civil service, at will, or other status of any employee, city official, or board member as established by the City Charter and ordinances. - (f) The city council or supervisory authority shall consider the recommendation of the commission, but will exercise its own judgment and discretion in determining what action, if any, to take. - (g) If the commission determines that a violation of any criminal law has occurred, it shall deliver a copy of its findings to the complainants, the person complained against, and the city attorney, recommending whether prosecution should be initiated or setting forth requirements to be complied with in order that voluntary compliance requirements may be had.
+The affirmative vote of a majority of the members present at the meeting shall be required for the determination that a violation has occurred and the recommendation any sanction under this code of ethics.
+The commission may receive additional testimony or statements before considering sanctions, but is not required to do so. - (b) If the commission determines that a violation has occurred: - (1) Against a council member or against a board member or city official appointed or confirmed by the council, it may recommend to the full city council a reprimand, temporary suspension, removal or any other sanction or corrective action within the power of the city council, or recall by the citizens. - (2) Against a city official other than those in subsection (b)(1), it may recommend to the city manager that appropriate action be taken, as deemed necessary by the city manager. - (c) In determining its recommendation, the commission shall consider the seriousness of the violation, the importance of deterrence, the impact on public confidence in government, the violations' repeated or isolated nature, the mental state with which the violation was committed, and the prior record of the person complained against.
+The recommendation shall be reduced to writing and transmitted to the supervisory authority and to the person complained against. - (d) If the commission finds that conduct occurred which, if willful, would violate the rules of conduct, but the commission cannot determine that the conduct was a willful violation because of ambiguity as to the meaning of the standard of conduct involved, the commission will recommend no sanction, but will issue a clarifying interpretation to guide future cases.

+- (e) Nothing in the code of ethics shall change or affect the civil service, at will, or other status of any employee, city official, or board member as established by the City Charter and ordinances. - (f) The city council or supervisory authority shall consider the recommendation of the commission, but will exercise its own judgment and discretion in determining what action, if any, to take. - (g) If the commission determines that a violation of any criminal law has occurred, it shall deliver a copy of its findings to the complainants, the person complained against, and the city attorney, recommending whether prosecution should be initiated or setting forth requirements to be complied with in order that voluntary compliance requirements may be had.
 Said findings shall also be delivered to the county attorney or district attorney, if a violation may be within their jurisdiction.